lmittmann/w3/README.md

 #### Error Handling

-If one ore more calls in a batch request fail, `Client.Call` returns an error of type [`w3.CallErrors`](https://pkg.go.dev/github.com/lmittmann/w3#CallErrors).
+If one or more calls in a batch request fail, `Client.Call` returns an error of type [`w3.CallErrors`](https://pkg.go.dev/github.com/lmittmann/w3#CallErrors).

 **Example:** Check which RPC calls failed in a batch request ([Playground](https://pkg.go.dev/github.com/lmittmann/w3#example-CallErrors))
 ```go